Median Income

 Safety Score

-Lincoln has an average annual temperature of 41°F (5°C).
+Lincoln has a cool climate with an average annual temperature of 41°F (5°C).
 Winters average 22°F in January while summers reach 63°F in July.
-Annual precipitation is 18.8 inches.
+The area gets 273 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 18.8 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 49.
+51% of days have good air quality.
+The city sits at an elevation of 4,557 feet.

 Temperature